 - Body Image

-- This workshop helps youth look at ways to prevent/deal with negative body image by examining harmful messages presented in the media and common attitudes and myths in society at large.
-We also explore the link between negative body image, unhealthy behaviors (such as disordered eating and over-exercising, sexual risk-taking, and low self-esteem) and depression.
-A group brainstorm provides ways for youth to feel good about their bodies and themselves.
+- This workshop offers ways to prevent and understand negative body image by critically examining harmful messages presented in the media and common attitudes and myths in society at large.
+We also explore how negative body image and low self-esteem can be linked with unhealthy behaviors such as disordered eating and over-exercising, risk-taking and the impact on mental wellness.
+Participants will discuss how they can feel better about their bodies and learn skills to support others.
 Click here for handouts.

 - Communication Skills